AdityaBahl/MLS_Classes_Website/README.md

+# MLS Classes

+### Position

+Full Stack Web Development Intern

+### Location

+USA, Remote

+### Duration

+Jun 2023 - Aug 2023 (3 Months)

+### Responsibilities

+◦ Developed the platform website using React, Firebase, and Google Cloud to enhance user experience and deployed the website on AWS LightSail for optimal performance and scalability.
+◦ Integrated HubSpot for streamlined marketing and user engagement, enhancing communication and tracking.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).